fusonic/amazon-dash-buttons/files/opt/dash-button/scripts/providers/README.md

 ## Configure Providers
 Below you can find detailed information and configurations for supported providers.

+Please be aware that the provider must have the same name as a js file in the providers folder in order to match the provider.

 ### Bring
 Here is a valid configuration for two dash buttons that will add coffee to list X and milk to list Y.

 ```json
 {
   "buttons": [